Will St. John's (NY) cover the spread vs. Stony Brook? Betting Trends, Record ATS

 Additional St. John's (NY) vs Stony Brook Insights & Trends

-- Last year, the 77.3 points per game the Red Storm averaged were 8.2 more points than the Seawolves gave up (69.1).
+- Last year, the 77.3 points per game the Red Storm recorded were 8.2 more points than the Seawolves allowed (69.1).

-- The Seawolves' 63.1 points per game last year were 12.1 fewer points than the 75.2 the Red Storm allowed to opponents.
+- The Seawolves put up an average of 63.1 points per game last year, 12.1 fewer points than the 75.2 the Red Storm allowed to opponents.

 Bet on this or any college basketball matchup at BetMGM